Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 We found Cabo Expeditions to be very conscientious and recommend them highly.

-Their 8-hour tours include transportation to and from Cabo San Lucas.
+Their 12-hour tours include transportation to and from Cabo San Lucas.
 Wet suits and snorkel gear are provided.

-We also really enjoyed our small group tour with Baja Charters – and can highly recommend them also.
+We also really enjoyed our luxury tour with Baja Charters – and highly recommend them also.

 Tours also include all snorkel gear (choice of full-face or standard snorkel masks), wet suits, towels and reef-friendly sunscreen.